 It’s also human nature not to measure our food.
 Another change people who have bariatric surgery need to make is eating small meals of about ½ cup in size apiece, five times a day.

-A big part of our patients’ success depends on the ongoing care they receive after their procedures.
+A big part of the success of our patients is related to the care they continue to receive after their procedures.

-“Patients’ follow-up is essential,” Dr. Birkedal emphasizes.
-He explains that patients typically meet with him again every three months for the first year after their procedure, and then once or twice per year for life.
-The frequency is important because it allows the team to intervene quickly if patients begin to show signs that they’re regaining the weight.
+“Patients’ follow up in the office is essential,” Dr. Dietrick stresses.
+He explains that patients typically meet again with him every three months for the first year after their procedure and then once or twice per year for life.
+That frequency is important because it allows the team to intervene quickly if patients begin to show weight regain.

-“We consider our patients’ success our responsibility too,” says Dr. Birkedal.
-“Our entire team is committed to them long-term.
-We’re your partners for life.”
+“We consider our patients’ success our responsibility too,” says Dr. Dietrick.
+“Our entire team is committed to them for the rest of their lives.”